refractionPOINT/lce_doc/dr.md

 ### Classify Users
-Tag any sensor where the CEO logs in with 'vip'.
+Tag any sensor where the CEO logs in with "vip".

 **Detect**
 ```json